 From an investor's perspective, regulatory conditions and covenants relating to the regulatory review process serve to protect the acquirer from having to consummate a transaction under circumstances in which the German Federal Government has imposed regulatory conditions or mitigation measures that would change the nature of or the business rationale behind the proposed transaction.

 Contractual undertakings intended to protect the acquirer from these risks may take the form of regulatory material adverse change clauses and/or covenants that specify the level of effort that the investor must expend in order to obtain the necessary regulatory approval.

-- It remains unknown whether the implementation of the European screening mechanism, which came into force in October 2020, the overall number of deals approved shows the continuous openness of Germany towards foreign direct investments
+- The overall number of deals approved shows the continuous openness of Germany towards foreign direct investments

 - The German Federal Government announced that it will expand further the list of critical activities subject to notification obligation based on the EU Screening Regulation.
 The list will probably include companies active in the field of artificial intelligence, robotics, quantum technology and biotechnology, and may expand to other areas included in the EU Dual Use Regulation

-- It remains unknown whether the implementation of the European screening mechanism, which will come into force in October 2020, will further extend the duration of investment control procedures in Germany, perhaps because of a coordination with other EU Member States or the European Commission.
+- It remains to be seen whether the implementation of the European screening mechanism, which came into force in October 2020, will further extend the duration of investment control procedures in Germany, perhaps because of a coordination with other EU Member States or the European Commission.
 But with the expansion of the list of critical activities, a significant number of additional transactions need to be filed and reviewed.
-Staff at the BMWi has been beefed up insufficiently to meet the increased demand, which is expected to result in further delays of reviews conducted by the BMWi
+Staff at the BMWi has arguably been beefed up insufficiently to meet the increased demand, which is expected to result in further delays of reviews conducted by the BMWi

 - The German Federal Government understands that review duration is a problem, but (apart from a reduction of the initial review period to two months) has not done anything substantial about review duration yet